-As one of the largest housing groups in the Midlands and East of England, Longhurst Group owns and manages over 23,000 homes.
-Of those, 4,000 properties are leasehold, shared ownership and retirement living homes.
+As one of the largest housing groups in the Midlands and East of England, we own and manage over 24,000 homes.
+Of these, 6,000 properties are leasehold, shared ownership and retirement living homes.

 With a clear set of values that unite the Group, we put our customers first and work in collaboration with partners that share our ambition and vision – Improving Lives.

 We've put together some frequently asked questions relating to home ownership and provided the answers.
 The information contained here is a guide only and won't cover everything.
 Contact us for more information if your question is not answered here.

 You can view and download your residents' handbook and purchaser’s information pack here.

 If you'd like to give permission to a named person (a relative or close friend) to discuss matters relating to your tenancy or lease (including your contact details) consent to disclose information form.

 Your lease or freehold transfer will determine whether you can carry out any alterations or additions.

 We would therefore recommend you first check your lease or freehold transfer agreement to see whether the alteration or addition you are considering is permitted and/or needs our prior consent.

 A copy of your lease or freehold transfer will have been provided by your Solicitor when you purchased the property.
 We can provide a copy of your lease or freehold transfer at a charge if required.